bandprotocol/cw-band/docs/contracts_price_feed.md

 ```

-## Deploy, Execute, and Query Conreact
+## Deploy, Execute, and Query Contract
 **Note**: In this case use [wasmd](https://github.com/CosmWasm/wasmd) if you use other wasm chains please change your cli.

 ### Deploy contract